omahs/imx-docs/docs/tutorials/zero-to-hero-nft-minting.md

 ## Step 3: Obtain rEth
 To deploy our smart contract to the Ropsten test network, we’ll need some test Eth.
 To get test Eth you can go to the [Ropsten faucet](https://faucet.metamask.io/) and enter your Ropsten account address, then click “Send Ropsten Eth.”
 It may take a few minutes for the rEth to arrive.

-If this faucet doesn't work, you can try these alternative faucets:
+If this faucet doesn't work, try these alternative faucets:

 - [Faucet 1](https://faucet.dimensions.network/)
 - [Faucet 2](https://faucet.egorfine.com/)
 - [Faucet 3 (Request L1Eth)](https://imxfaucet.xyz/)

 ## Step 4: Setup Pinata
 Pinata is a service that allows users to host files on the [InterPlanetary File System](https://docs.ipfs.io/concepts/what-is-ipfs/#decentralization) (IPFS) network.
-We will Pinata to store our NFT metadata because it ensures the authenticity of the file will be verifiable and that the file will always be accessible.
+We use Pinata to store our NFT metadata as it ensures the authenticity of the file will be verifiable and the file will always be accessible.
 Follow the steps below to prepare your collection:

 :::info
 You can use the free version for this tutorial, however consider creating a paid account for your real collection to ensure your images can be loaded.
 Be aware that your images will be publicly hosted on IPFS.